-How Does Supply Chain Management Relate to Small and Large Scale Company Leadership?
+How Does Supply Chain Management Relate to Small- and Large-Scale Company Leadership?

 What Does Good Leadership in Supply Chain Management Look Like?

-Regardless of the size and management structure of a company, the essence of supply chain management consists of seeing the company’s product or service through from start to finish, encapsulating all of the various departments and stages of production and delivery.
-Facilitating a fluid collaboration between all aspects of a supply chain network is essential to achieving company goals at the most basic bottom-line level as well as competitive advantage-seeking and company growth.
+Regardless of a company’s size and management structure, the essence of supply chain management consists of seeing the company’s product or service through from start to finish, encapsulating all the various departments and stages of production and delivery.
+Facilitating a fluid collaboration between all aspects of a supply chain network is essential to achieving company goals at the most basic bottom-line level and in competitive advantage-seeking and company growth.

 The Importance of the Innovative Spirit in Supply Chain Leadership

-Innovation is one of the most important aspects of successful supply chain management.
-Good leaders stay aware of trends in market as well as logistics technologies and systems, constantly looking for ways to meet existing demand and spur new demand, creating opportunities for company growth.
-The most successful leaders also promote, encourage, and incentivize innovation and initiative in their employees and partners throughout the supply chain.
+Innovation is one of the most critical aspects of successful supply chain management.
+Good leaders stay aware of market trends and logistics technologies and systems, constantly looking for ways to meet existing demand and spur new demand, creating opportunities for company growth.
+The most successful leaders also promote, encourage and incentivize innovation and initiative in their employees and partners throughout the supply chain.

-Clearly, the goal of those in supply chain management is to successfully tie together many aspects of company function, logistics, human resources, information systems, market analysis, and research and development to create an effective supply chain.
-Strong leadership is essential to the management of organizational behavior, collaboration, motivation, and the drive to innovate, which puts companies ahead of the competition.
-Degree candidates enrolled in the Supply Chain Logistics Management online MBA program at UWF will have the opportunity to study this important role of organizational leadership in supply chain management.
+Clearly, supply chain management aims to successfully tie together many aspects of company function, logistics, human resources, information systems, market analysis, and research and development to create an effective supply chain.
+Strong leadership is essential to managing organizational behavior, collaboration, motivation and the drive to innovate, which puts companies ahead of the competition.
+Degree candidates enrolled in UWF’s online MBA with an emphasis in Supply Chain Logistics Management program will benefit from the opportunity to study this vital role of organizational leadership in supply chain management.